 During my visit I noticed a plain metal mailbox anchored to the wooden stair railing.
 With nothing to lose except two 0.58 cent first class stamps, I snail-mailed a letter to the “Current Resident” asking the recipient to please confirm someone indeed resided at the property.
 I included a self-addressed stamp envelope in hopes of encouraging a response.
-I have yet to hear back.
+I never received one, so the mystery endures.

 Trivia: The film Purple Rain won an Academy Award for Best Original Song Score and has grossed over $72 million in sales worldwide.
 In 2019, the film was preserved after being added to the Library of Congress’ National Film registry.